jon-lewis/angular-fomantic/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

+## Getting Started

+Make sure you `npm install`.
+Then `npm start` and go to `http://localhost:4200`.

 ## Update UI Components

 Make sure you include any components that you need for your application in the semantic.json components section.

+## Build UI Components and Serve

+Run `npm start` to build the semantic css and start the application.

 ## Development server